Evidence of Citizenship

 Processing times vary from month to month but in our experience it can take anywhere from 1 day to 6 weeks to process.

 How much does it cost to apply?

-If people wish to engage our services our professional fee to make an application is an additional $1,160 (includes GST) or a reduced fee for 2 children or more from the same family.
+If people wish to engage our services our general professional fee to make an application is provided in the Consultation process

 What evidence is needed?

 If evidence is needed to prove the first 10 years of residency, then you can include (but not restricted to) records such as immunisation records and school records e.g. school reports or a letter from the school confirming years of enrolment between the child's 5th and 10th birthdays.

 For children who were citizens at birth, evidence of parents' status is important.
 For Eligible New Zealand citizens I generally provide a copy of the parents' movement records to show they meet the criteria or other supporting documents such as passports, birth certificates, Australian citizenship certificates or a copy of the parent's permanent visa.